FORM, FUNCTION, & FAMILY

 Sarah, a Boston native, has been planning events of all sizes for more than 15 years.
 She is the owner and founder of Without A Hitch, a premier New England event planning company focusing on day-of coordination.
 Since starting the company in 2013, Sarah has worked with more than 500 brides, grooms, celebrants, and their families.

-Her background in planning events started in the nonprofit industry in 2004, when she was responsible for coordinating the annual Shake it for Shelter fundraising event at COMPASS for Kids for several years.
-At Cradles to Crayons for over three years, Sarah oversaw all of the organization's signature events, including the 700-person annual Backpack-a-thon and the largest fundraiser of the year, the "Un-Gala".
-Sarah also worked at Facing History and Ourselves, where she planned their annual 900-person benefit dinner and advised their ten company offices on event strategy and execution.
+Her background in planning events started in the nonprofit industry in 2004, when she was responsible for coordinating the annual Shake it for Shelter fundraising event at COMPASS for Kids.
+Later, at national nonprofit Cradles to Crayons, Sarah oversaw all of the organization's signature events, including the 700-person annual Backpack-a-thon and the largest annual fundraiser, the "Un-Gala".
+Sarah also worked at Facing History and Ourselves, where she planned the annual 900-person benefit dinner and advised their ten company offices on event strategy and execution.
 Sarah has recently joined the Peabody Area Chamber of Commerce Board of Directors to further support the local community.

 Ellen is thrilled to be working closely with Sarah at this very special event venue.
 Their combined backgrounds and experience are a perfect match for those looking for a unique place to hold an event.

 Ellen spent over 20 years in product development in the tech industry contributing to all phases of strategic planning and implementation.
 After leaving the business world, Ellen used her organizational and budgeting skills to get involved in her hometown of Lexington's town government.
 She served her precinct as a Town Meeting member as well as being a member of the town's Appropriation Committee.
 She also served on the Lexington Center Committee which focuses on commercial diversity, social and cultural activity, enhanced aesthetics, improved traffic flow, and increased parking in Lexington Center.

 Most recently Ellen owned and operated a small retail shop in historic downtown Lexington, a shop that offered beads and materials for jewelry making, repairs, lessons and hosted events such as birthday parties, bachelorette parties, and bridal showers.